obsidian-html/obsidian-html.github.io/md/Demonstrations/Making Code blocks look pretty.md

 ---
 graph_name: Code blocks
 tags:
+- date/2022-02-04
 - feature/html_output
 - type/styling
-- date/2022-02-04
 ---

-> This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)

 # Code blocks
 This is built into python-markdown, and enabled by default.
 Any codeblock or codeline is excempt from modification because they get cut out of the markdown code in the beginning, and then reinserted right before the html is created.

 ## Python
 ``` python
 import sys 					# commandline arguments
 import shutil 				# used to remove a non-empty directory, copy files